Best heist movies: Here are the 10 top most loved heist scenes in cinema history

-With the final episodes of the highly anticipated Netflix series Money Heist dropping today (December 3rd), fans of the show are on tenterhooks to see what the future holds for the remaining Dalí gang.
+With the final episodes of the highly anticipated Netflix series Money Heist dropping today at the weekend, fans of the popular heist series are on tenterhooks to see what the future holds for the Dalí gang.

 For many cinephiles, heist movies offer the ultimate thrill, with action, entertainment and intrigue guaranteed.
 But which heist scenes are the most loved in cinema history?